 What are spiders?

-Spiders all have two body regions (cephalothorax and abdomen), eight legs, fangs (chelicerae), no wings, and no antennae.
-Most, but not all spiders have eight eyes.
-Spiders are arachnids, and are closely related to mites, ticks, and scorpions.
-Depending on their exact species, spiders come in a wide range of colors and color patterns.
+Spiders are arachnids that contain two body regions (cephalothorax and abdomen), eight legs, fangs (chelicerae), no wings, and no antennae.
+Most, but not all, spiders have eight eyes.

 Are spiders dangerous?

 All spiders are venomous, but not all spiders pose a danger to people.
 In fact, most species of spiders living in and around homes are nuisance spiders.
 The venom that is injected from the bite of nuisance spiders is not strong enough to cause health problems in people.
-Spiders are naturally reclusive, and they try to stay away from people as much as possible.
-A bite typically only occurs when you make accidental contact with spiders, or if you are handling them (not recommended).

 It is important to note that there are dangerous species of spiders found living throughout the United States.
-The venom that is injected during a bite from dangerous spiders is strong enough to cause significant health consequences in people, and will require medical attention.
+The venom that is injected during a bite from dangerous spiders is strong enough to cause significant health consequences in people and will require medical attention.

 Why do I have a spider problem?

 Spiders are attracted to properties that offer them plentiful places to live and forage for food.
 Gardens, wood piles, heavy vegetation, and large populations of insects can all attract spiders to properties, allowing them to thrive.
-Once spiders are living and feeding on your property, there is a good chance they will find their way into your home after following food sources (insects) inside.

 Where will I find spiders?